AvalorAI/behavior-tree/README.md

 **Feature requests**:

 - Loop until success / failure
-- Subscribe to all events
 - General node type composing overlapping code
+- Remove Ok(msg) from select statement to guarantee that all messages are processed